understann/smart_farm/README.md

 # Smart Farm Flutter App

 This repository contains the source code for a Flutter-based smart farming application.
-This app allows users to monitor real-time sensor data, control actuators, and receive alerts for critical events.
+This app allows users to monitor real-time sensor data and control actuators.

 ## Project Setup